 A pension is a serious commitment

 The plan must be funded to a minimum level each year.
-If the business is not going well, too bad, it still must be funded.
-If there are only a few employees, the defined benefit plan is easier to manage.
+If the business is not going well, it must still be funded.
+The defined benefit plan is easier to manage if there are only a few employees.
 The plan could even be reworked to lower the benefit if the minimum contributions cannot be made.

 Why you would want a defined benefit plan

-Like I said, for the right small business a defined benefit pension plan is a great move.
+As I said, a defined benefit pension plan is an excellent move for the right small business.
 The fewer employees you have, the greater the flexibility.

 High contribution potential

-The biggest factor in determining the allowable/required contribution amounts are the ages of you and your employees when the defined benefit plan is started.
+The most significant factor in determining the allowable/required contribution amounts is the ages of you and your employees when the defined benefit plan is started.

 Think about this, if you don’t begin a defined benefit plan until age 54, the contribution that you would be able to make to the defined benefit plan would be significantly more than if you’re 30.
-The number of years until retirement is of course much lower at 54.
-If you’re a sole proprietor and the only participant in the plan, your contribution could be almost $200,000 depending on your income.
+Of course, the number of years until retirement is much lower at 54.
+If you’re a sole proprietor and the only participant in the plan, your contribution could be almost $200,000, depending on your income.

-Now imagine if you had a few employees in their 50s when the plan is started.
+Imagine if you had a few employees in their 50s when the plan started.
 That would take a big chunk of change to fund.
 That’s probably not what you have in mind.